langflow-ai/langflow/README.md

 </p>

 # Core features
-1. **Open-source framework:** Python-based and agnostic to models, APIs, data sources, or databases.
+1. **Open-source framework:** Python-based and agnostic to any model, API, data source, or database.

-2. **Visual canvas IDE:** Intuitive drag-and-drop interface for building and testing  workflows.
+2. **Visual canvas IDE:** Intuitive drag-and-drop interface for building and running workflows.
 3. **Playground:** Immediately test and iterate workflows with step-by-step control.
 4. **Conditional workflows:** Build complex, Turing-complete workflows for powerful AI and RAG applications

-5. **Multi-Agent capabilities:** Advanced support for conversation management and retrieval.
+5. **Multi-Agent capabilities:** Create AIs with multiple agents using different models working together on tasks.
 6. **Cloud service:** Build, test, deploy and monitor AI applications in the cloud.

-7. **API deployment:** Publish AI workflows as back-end APIs.
+7. **Customizable Components:**  Control component execution with custom Python code.
+8. **Export JSON or API Deployment:** Export as JSON or as a JavaScript or Python API  back-end service.

-8. **Observability:** Real time traceability with LangSmith integration - just add a LangChain API key.
+9. **Observability:** Real time traceability with LangSmith integration by adding LangChain API key.

-9. **Security and scale:**  Deploy on DataStax cloud service to support enterprise requirements
+10. **Enterprise-ready:** Deploy on DataStax cloud service to support enterprise security and scale

-10. **Ecosystem Integrations:**  Prebuilt, reusable components to connect to any model, API, data source or database.
+11. **Ecosystem Integrations:** Prebuilt, reusable components to connect to any model, API, data source or database.

 ![Integrations](https://github.com/user-attachments/assets/df4a6714-60de-4a8b-aff0-982c5aa467e3)